EricRicketts/LaunchSchool/practice_ideas_for_109.md

 8. Arrays
   1. Write a method that removes duplicate values from an array, the array elements can be any object.
 Do this manually.
+  2. Read about Arrays and understand all the ways one can initialize an array.
+9. Hashes
+  1. Read about Hashes and understand all the ways one can initialize a hash.

 ### Code Reading Ideas
 1. Go through Lesson 3 and do all the code reading problems again